 Wednesday 18th December 2019 at Leeds Playhouse. ⭐️⭐️⭐️⭐️⭐️ This is one of those relentlessly fabulous shows which leaves you smiling and giggling away to yourself long after the house lights come up.
 In A Night at the Musicals, we’re treated to a delicious feast of theatricality which delivers genuinely fantastic voices, sassy sardonic stand up...
 Continue Reading →

-Saturday 11th March, 2017 at Leeds Carriageworks Theatre (Upstairs). ⭐️⭐️ The Butcher is marketed as a 'fantastical 4 star folk tale' from the talented Paul Mosley; part gig, part ghost story and part puppet show.
-In fact, let me add the seductive description here: I happen to love gripping ghostly tales and music, and I...
+Saturday 11th March, 2017 at Leeds Carriageworks Theatre (Upstairs). ⭐️⭐️ The Butcher is marketed as a 'fantastical 4 star folk tale' from the talented Paul Mosley: part gig, part ghost story and part puppet show.
+The tagline teases "Is it a gig?
+Is it a ghost story?
+Is it a puppet show?
+Yes."
+Now, I'm...
 Continue Reading →

-The Boy with Tape on His Face: The Comic Brilliance of a Verbal Embargo
+Review: The Boy with Tape on His Face (Tour)

 Carriageworks Theatre, Leeds.
 Tuesday, 18th October, 2016. ⭐️⭐️⭐️⭐️⭐️ 'The Boy with Tape on His Face', or Sam Wills as his nearest and dearest likely still address him, is a whirlwind of clever, creative, comic fun.
 As the name suggests, he stands before his audience with his mouth taped.
 For most, this would mean game over,...
 Continue Reading →